 MED: Talent takes out solution from a refrigerator.

-MED: Talent adds two solutions into a XX.
+MED: Talent dilutes the solution and stores in a conical tube.
+XX.

 After incubation [1], add 125 microliters of the methylcellulose growth media to each well of the 96 well plates [2].
 Incubate again at 37 degrees Celsius and 5% carbon dioxide for 32-40 hours [3].